Welcome to Reception!

 Each week we also have a star of the week who gets to take our class mascot- Spot the dog home for the weekend.

 Each week you will receive a newsletter informing you of all the things your child has done that week in school.
-It will also give you important dates and homework information.
+It will also give you important dates and homework information and the star of the week.

 How can I help my child?